thewhatifproject/renewablerhythms/README.md

 ```

 ## File Structure
-The following is the directory structure for the project:
+The following is the directory structure to prepare for the project:

 RenewableRhythms/\
 │\